Mooov Docs

 422 ROUTING_NO_ELIGIBLE_PROVIDER The merchant's routing config rejected every PSP for this request.
 Operator has to update it.

-When a grant disappears mid-flight (the lodge admin clicked Revoke in their dashboard, or a Mooov operator did), every subsequent on- behalf-of call for that merchant returns 403 GRANT_NOT_FOUND.
+When a grant disappears mid-flight — the lodge admin clicked Revoke in their dashboard, a Mooov operator did, or you did via §5.1 — every subsequent on-behalf-of call for that merchant returns 403 GRANT_NOT_FOUND.
 The correct behaviour on your side is to mark the tenant as disconnected and surface a "reconnect Mooov" CTA in your UI.

 For local dev and CI, use the sandbox base URL and ask Mooov for a Mooov-Test-Mode platform key:

 Sandbox merchants seed automatically when you exchange the auth code, so a fresh CI run can spin up merch_test_* tenants without manual seeding on Mooov's side.
-Sandbox card numbers + simulated webhook deliveries are at docs.mooov.money/sandbox.
+Sandbox card numbers + simulated webhook deliveries are documented on the sandbox page.

 Mooov mints integrator credentials via an offline ceremony — we don't support self-serve platform registration in v1.
 To get started: